JASTdance/A_sidebar/README.md

 4. Add indexes and foreign keys to speed up queries

-  * login to the psql shell with the "soundwave" database
+  * Make sure you are still logged in to the psql shell with the "soundwave" database
   * Run the following commands in the psql shell (this might take a few minutes):
   ```
   $ ALTER TABLE related_tracks ADD CONSTRAINT fk_related_tracks_song_info FOREIGN KEY (related_song_id) REFERENCES song_info (song_id);